leomartius/yarc/README.md

 The source code is [available on GitHub](https://github.com/leomartius/yarc).

+## Status

+The game is currently in the pre-alpha stage of development, with many mechanics and much content still missing or incomplete.
+At this point, it’s not playable from start to finish.

+Expect save files to break between releases.

 ## License

 This project is licensed under the BSD 3-Clause License (see LICENSE.TXT for